keeps/roda/documentation/Installation_Testing_Environments.md

 1. Install docker for your system: https://docs.docker.com/engine/installation/
 2. Pull or update to the latest roda container, on the command line run:  `sudo docker pull keeps/roda`
+3. Run the container:
+  * RODA 3 `docker run -p 8080:8080 -v ~/.roda:/roda keeps/roda`
-3. Run the container: `sudo docker run -p 8080:8080 -v ~/.roda:/root/.roda keeps/roda`
+  * RODA 2 `docker run -p 8080:8080 -v ~/.roda:/root/.roda keeps/roda`
 4. Access RODA on your browser: [http://localhost:8080](http://localhost:8080)

-NOTE: the docker commands only need `sudo` if your user does not belong to the `docker` group.
+NOTE: the docker commands will need `sudo` before if your user does not belong to the `docker` group.

 NOTE 2: if one wants to run some cronjobs in RODA container, there're two possibilities.
-But before, lets create a cronjob file with the right permissions (chmod 644 ~/cronjob).
+But before, lets create a cronjob file with the right permissions (chmod 644 ~/cronjob ; sudo chown root.root ~/cronjob).
 In this example we are updating, at 2 am, siegfried signature file:

 ```
 MAILTO=""